Ultra-Luxe ‘Recovery Clubs’ Want To Heal Your Body and Mind, but Are They Worth It?

 • Jonathan Leary, Founder of Remedy Place and Doctor of Chiropractic and Alternative Medicine.

-• Sharon Gam, PhD, CSCS, Orlando-based certified personal trainer and health coach
+• Sharon Gam, PhD, CSCS, exercise physiologist and certified personal trainer

 I got to experience these treatments as part of a visit to Remedy Place, which describes itself as a "social wellness club" that offers vitamin shots and IV infusions (instead of cocktails), as well as sessions in compression suits, ice baths, cryotherapy, and other treatments to help you decompress and reset like a professional athlete or celebrity.